- Facial Skin Type

 - Skin Tone

-- Skincare Concerns
+- Skincare Focus

 - Hair Type

-While I always offer my 100% honest review on every product, please understand that everyone is different and thus may get different results when using the same product.
+While I always offer my 100% honest review on every product, please understand that everyone is different and may get different results when using the same product.
 What may be my holy grail product may be your worst nightmare, and this could be due to different skin/hair type or an allergic reaction to one of the ingredients.